 Initially, people experience a drop in energy levels and sleep quality when they start with ketosis.
 However, within a week or two, they report a boost in energy levels while experiencing better sleep.
 This is said to be possible because of using ketones as a fuel source for the brain.

 Ketosis helps lowers insulin levels and subsequently helps reduce blood glucose levels.
 This is beneficial for people with diabetes that struggle with high blood sugar.
 A study has also found people with type 2 diabetes decrease their diabetes medication by 95%.

 Studies have found ketone supplementation can reduce tumor cell viability in studies on mice.
 This is on the basis that cancer cells find it difficult to use ketone bodies as an energy source effectively.
 So, ketosis may help combat some cancers.

 Improved HDL And Reduces LDL Cholesterol Levels

-Higher ‘healthy’ fats in your diet will improve the ‘good’ HDL cholesterol levels which are known to lower risk of heart disease.
+Higher ‘healthy’ fats in your diet will improve the ‘good’ HDL cholesterol levels which are known to lower the risk of heart disease.
 The size of your LDL cholesterol particles is increased when in ketosis, resulting in a reduction of LDL levels and improved heart health.

 The keto diet is used to help combat/cure epilepsy in children.
-Some studies have found a 16% success rate of children become seizure-free from epilepsy.
+Some studies have found a 16% success rate of children becoming seizure-free from epilepsy.
 This can especially be beneficial for children who aren’t responding to drug treatment.

 Ketosis is proven to boost cognitive function, memory, focus, and mental clarity in patients with Alzheimer’s patients.
 This benefit is also available for men and women who don’t have mental health problems for improved brain health and mental performance.